mbishr/BlazorInAction/README.md

 ![image](https://user-images.githubusercontent.com/26122554/106349114-e08eab80-62d3-11eb-838c-fb719bc3bd08.png)

-18- The first stage create is for Acceptance Testing.
+18- The first stage created is for Acceptance Testing.
 After it runs successufully,  I select it to check test results

 ![image](https://user-images.githubusercontent.com/26122554/106349146-4a0eba00-62d4-11eb-8ce4-79d3694258bb.png)

 20- Next stage is *Staging* which runs automatically after *Acceptance Testing* stage ends successfully

-21- This stage contains job which deploy artifactes to App service
+21- This stage contains job which deploy application to Azure App service with Containers

 22- I create new Azure Azure Service Plan and App service with containers to host the web app

-23- I create *a deployment slot* in Azue App Service for Staging before production
+23- I create *a deployment slot* in Azue App Service for Staging before Production

 ![image](https://user-images.githubusercontent.com/26122554/106349284-7b3bba00-62d5-11eb-95fa-708205e0fa7a.png)

 24- After *Staging* stage in release pipeline runs successfully, app is deployed to [Staging URL](https://siemens-demo-app-staging.azurewebsites.net/)

-25- A Pre-deployment approval is enabled which trigger successfull *Staging* stage and automatic mail is sent to me with approval link
+25- A Pre-deployment approval is enabled which trigger successfull *Staging* stage and send automatic mail is to me with approval link

 26- After I press link in approval mail and press *approve*, production stage starts and deploy app to production